QuarticCat/detypify/README.md

 $ git submodule update --init --recursive
 ```

-If you just want to build `web`, you can download `train-out.zip` from releases and extract it to project root.
+If you just want to build `web`, you can download `train-out` from [NPM](https://www.npmjs.com/package/detypify-service?activeTab=code) to project root.

 ### Migrating